-Please contact your child’s early childhood education special needs teacher, head of the day care centre or family day care coordinator for more information on the early childhood education support measures.
+Please contact your child’s early childhood education special needs teacher, head of the day care centre or family day care coordinator for more information on the pre-primary education support measures.
 The contact information can be found under Service Locations.

 All pupils are entitled to group-specific forms of support, which are based on planning and anticipation.
 In pre-primary education, they are implemented following the principles of pre-primary education.
 The aim is to support the pupil's learning as early as possible and at a low threshold.